Table of Contents

 You can have many goals and objectives for your website, including building brand awareness, increasing engagement, generating leads, and increasing sales.

-If you can’t define your goals yourself, consult a website strategist to help assist you and create a strategic website design plan that generates results.
+If you can’t define your goals, consult a website strategist to help assist you and create a strategic website design plan that generates results.

 2. Identify your target audience

-Once you’ve identified what you want to achieve with your website, the next step is to identify those interested in the content.
+Once you’ve identified what you want to achieve with your website, the next step is identifying those interested in your business and your website.

 These are most likely your ideal customers, as your content will provide information that helps them solve their problems.